 Since the dawn of history, people of all cultures have gathered around the fires and fanned the smoke of friendship to share great food and build community.
-The Fire & Smoke Society is our brotherhood of family, friends, neighbors, foodies, cooks, pit masters, dungeon masters and BBQ enthusiasts.
-As one, we share in the noble endeavor to cook over open flame, the beasts, fish and fowl of our daily harvest, for the pure pleasure of our companions and of this Society.
+PK is more than a grill, it is a brotherhood of family, friends, neighbors, foodies, cooks, pit masters, dungeon masters and BBQ enthusiasts.
+As one, we share in the noble endeavor to cook over open flame, the beasts, fish and fowl of our daily harvest, for the pure pleasure of our companions and of this Family.